 Couponing can be your way to buy exactly what you want for less money, and it can also help you learn how to save money on a low income.
 It is not too difficult to get started with couponing.
 Here are a few of the best places to get started (P.S these are affiliate links that help us grow!):

-You’ll be able to earn cashback from your everyday purchases.
+With Rakuten, you’ll be able to earn cashback from your everyday purchases.
 Many of their offers allow for between 1% and 12% cashback, which can be a lot when learning how to budget money on low income.

 As you plan your grocery shopping, check out Ibotta for cashback deals in your area.
 Give Ibotta a try soon and you'll see your savings increase.

-This app allows you to stay on budget while enjoying your shopping.
+The BeFrugal app allows you to stay on budget while enjoying your shopping.
 You can earn cashback from over 5,000 stores.
 Plus, it will help you find coupons that apply to your purchase.
-Check it BeFrugal today.

 These are just a few couponing sites to help you get started.
 But there are many other sites that can help you save money through coupons, too.

 13. Increase your income

 So you've learned how to budget money on a low income.
-But at some point, you might not be able to squeeze any more pennies out of your budget.
+But at some point, you might not be able to squeeze any more pennies out of your wallet.
 Or you might want to create some more breathing room in your finances.

 If you feel that there is no room to create savings in your current situation, then it might be time to increase your income.

-Although it is not as simple as it sounds, increasing your income is completely doable.
-One way to increase your income is through a side hustle.
-It could be the perfect way for you to increase your income without taking a leap from your day job.
+Although it's not as simple as it sounds, increasing your income is completely doable.
+For example, one way to increase your income is through a side hustle.
+It could be the perfect way for you to earn more money without taking a leap from your day job.

 Whether you want to walk dogs or build a blog, there is a side hustle that will work for you.
-Check out our step-by-step side hustle guide to start building your side hustle today.
+Check out our step-by-step guide to side hustling to start building this extra income source.